canonical/superset-k8s-operator/documentation/reference/revision-resource-compatibility.md

-# Compatible Charm Revisions and Resources
+# Compatible Charm revisions and resources

 Deploying charms from the `latest/stable` channel *should* guarantee compatibility between charm revision and resource.